WICG/WebApiDevice/README.md

 #### Verification in the Chrome DevTools Console

-After an app is force installed by the administrator and the managed configuration is set, user can open Chrome DevTools Console on that page.
+After an app is force installed by the administrator and the managed configuration is set, please open the [Chrome DevTools Console](https://developers.google.com/web/tools/chrome-devtools/console) on that page and use the following code snippet to print the configuration in the console.

-There, the user may call the managed configuration API like this:
 ```javascript
 navigator.device.getManagedConfiguration(["key"]).then(console.log)
 ```